 Once you’ve answered these questions, then it’s appropriate to start investigating and selecting manufacturing technologies that could address needs or support desired capabilities.
 And that will put you on a road to success rather than some unknown value destination.
-Here is a recent briefing we wrote around this same topic.
+Here is a recent briefing we wrote around digital manufacturing operations.

 Dploy Solutions is a digital manufacturing for industry 4.0 solution to help you move down the digital technology path and ensure you are extracting value from investments while optimizing operations.
-Contact us to learn more about our KPI Management, Strategy Deployment, Analytics — and, coming this summer, Real-Time Digital Factory—capabilities.
+Contact us to learn more about our KPI Management, Strategy Deployment, Business Analytics and Factory Floor Connectivity capabilities.

 About the Author: